Revanth2106/CEG3006-V2P-Project/README.md

 ---

-**Hallucination 2 — Incorrect Communication Technology Recommendation (ChatGPT)**
+**Hallucination 2 — Incorrect Communication Technology Recommendation (Gemini)**

-When asked to recommend a V2P communication technology, ChatGPT initially recommended C-V2X (PC5 sidelink) as the superior choice and stated it was "already widely deployed in consumer smartphones as of 2023."
-This was factually inaccurate — C-V2X chipsets remain uncommon in consumer devices and require specialised hardware.
+When asked to recommend a V2P communication technology, Gemini initially recommended C-V2X (PC5 sidelink) as the superior choice and stated it was "already widely deployed in consumer smartphones as of 2023."
+This was factually inaccurate as C-V2X chipsets remain uncommon in consumer devices and require specialised hardware.
 The claim was not supported by any manufacturer specification or standards document. **Correction:** The team independently researched both DSRC and C-V2X deployment status and selected DSRC / IEEE 802.11p based on its more mature ecosystem and infrastructure independence.

 ---